 Before you start, spray your 6-quart slow cooker with a non-stick cooking spray.

-First, give your uncooked pasta a good rinse in cold water, then drain it.
+1. Rinse Pasta.
+First, give the uncooked pasta a good rinse in cold water, then drain it.

 Note: Slow cooker cooking times may vary.
 You may need to watch this recipe more closely the first time you make it to determine exactly how much cooking time it needs.

-- Do NOT use packaged, shredded cheese in the recipe as it contains ingredients to prevent caking that may affect the texture of the finished recipe.
+• Do NOT use packaged, shredded cheese in the recipe as it contains ingredients to prevent caking that may affect the texture and become gritty in the finished recipe.

-- Mac & Cheese is best eaten after it's cooked for maximum creaminess, so we don't recommend making it too far ahead.
+• Slow Cooker Mac & Cheese is best eaten after it’s cooked for maximum creaminess, so I don’t recommend making it too far ahead.
 However, you could shred all your cheeses beforehand to speed up the prep work.

 How to Store